Please select your state

 Helping Georgians Get to Work

 Lawmakers should make it easier for Georgians to provide for their families through their chosen professions.
 By working with industry leaders and legislators, AFP-GA will look at ways to reduce or eliminate unnecessary occupational licensing requirements.
-Supporting House Bill 147 and Senate Bill 45, AFP-GA activists will work to help people rise and find meaningful employment.
+We support legislation like House Bill 212 that lowers barriers for beauty service workers, and House Bill 583 that cuts red tape for small business owners like Cottage Food producers.
+Individuals with a criminal record who have earned a second chance to participate freely in society, also face challenging requirements in acquiring state occupational licenses.
+AFP-GA activists will work to help people rise and find meaningful employment by supporting Senate Bill 157.

 All families should have the opportunity to pursue the right educational environment for their children, regardless of income or ZIP code.
 Allowing every kid to discover, develop, and apply their unique talents is important to improving Georgia’s education system.
-It’s time to give more children the ability to seek alternate educational opportunities, like an Education Savings Account (ESA).
-AFP-GA activists are throwing their full support behind House Bill 60 to create more options for all students to find the educational environment that best fits their unique needs.
+It’s way past time to give all children the ability to seek alternative educational opportunities.
+We support expanding and supporting charter schools, public school choice options like open enrollment, and private school choice like Promise Scholarships included within Senate Bill 233.

 Help us keep Georgia on the Pathway to Prosperity.
 Endorse the plan below!